-Gift Guide: the 16 best board games for holiday family fun
+Gift Guide: the 17 best board games for holiday family fun

 Spaceteam

 Spaceteam is a cooperative game — you win, or lose, together.
-But just because it’s cooperative doesn’t it’s a calm, friendly hang.
+But just because it’s cooperative doesn’t mean it’s a calm, friendly hang.
 Oh, there will be yelling.

 Spaceteam has you working together to repair your failing spacecraft.
 Everyone at the table has a set of goals they need to accomplish… but everyone else at the table has their own goals, too.
 And everyone seemingly has the wrong tools.
 Gather all the tools you need from other players, and that goal is complete… but everyone else needs their tools too, and with the timer counting down, you’re going to have to all go simultaneously if you’re going to survive.
-It’s frantic and ridiculous and OH MY GOD SOMEONE PASS ME THE CENTRIFUGAL DISPOSAL, I’VE ASKED FIFTEEN TIMES oh nevermind i have it right here.
+It’s frantic and ridiculous and OH MY GOD SOMEONE PASS ME THE CENTRIFUGAL DISPOSAL, I’VE ASKED 15 TIMES!
+Oh, nevermind, I have it right here.

 Carcassonne is one of my absolute favorite games.
-This city building game lets little ones take part in the fun and, because it is so visually arresting, it can engross you for hours.
+This city-building game lets little ones take part in the fun and, because it is so visually arresting, it can engross you for hours.
 This massive box includes almost all the expansions.
 I cannot recommend this game more highly.

 Twilight Struggle